 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Hungry bears invade Canadian city after wildfires
+Hungry bears invade Canadian city after wildfire

 VnExpressVnExpress03/09/2023

-Hungry bears invade Canadian city after wildfires
+Hungry bears invade Canadian city after wildfire

 Black bear chases man into hotel.
 Video : Global News

 A Canadian city has been overrun by black bears, who are scavenging for food in the trash left behind by evacuees.
 Residents of Yellowknife, in the Northwest Territories, Canada, fled their homes on August 16 as wildfires spread to the surrounding area, just 15 kilometers (9 miles) outside the city.
-About 95 percent of Yellowknife’s roughly 20,000 residents have moved out, with only a handful of key staff remaining, Live Science reported on September 1.
+About 95 percent of Yellowknife’s roughly 20,000 residents have moved out, with only a few key staff remaining, Live Science reported on September 1.

 Wildfires could change how wildlife officials handle bears.
 Officials typically use spray and rubber bullets to drive black bears away from towns.
 When that fails, they capture black bears and release them far from town.
 But wildfires make it harder to release bears into the wild.
 As a result, bears are more likely to be euthanized.